webix-hub/gitbook-webix-jet/part-iii-practical-tasks/webpack-configuration.md

 }
 ```

-## Turning Off Localization and Views
+## Turning Off Localization

-If you aren't planning to localize the app, there is a way to do it without creating an empty folder for locales.
-Without changes in Webpack config, you would have to do that.
-Webpack config has the **resolve** property, the options for locating modules.
-It tells Webpack where to look for views and locales.
+If you do not want to localize the app and do not want to create an empty **locales** folder, you can change the Webpack config.

-By default, Webpack loads views from the **views** folder like this: _require\("jet-views/"+name\)_. _resolve.alias_ settings in webpack.config makes it so:
+By default, Webpack tries to resolve the locales in *sources/locales*.
+Delete the `jet-locales` alias:

 ```javascript
 /* webpack.config.js */